Maia Sandu: European Union and the West

-She is a supporter of Moldova's European integration, the country's entry into the European Union, as well as the resumption of cooperation with the International Monetary Fund.
+Sandu is a supporter of Moldova's European integration, the country's entry into the European Union, and the resumption of cooperation with the IMF.
 When she received the president of Romania, she declared that "the Republic will integrate into the European space with the help of Romania".
 Maia Sandu met EU and Belgian political figures in Brussels in January 2021.

-She signed on 19 April 2021 in Strasbourg, France, the Council of Europe Action Plan for the Republic of Moldova 2021–2024, an action plan of the Council of Europe with the aim of reforming Moldova's legislation and state institutions and introducing improvements on the country's democracy, human rights and rule of law.
+On 19 April 2021 in Strasbourg, France, she signed the Council of Europe Action Plan for the Republic of Moldova 2021–2024, an action plan of the Council of Europe with the aim of reforming Moldova's legislation and state institutions and introducing improvements on the country's democracy, human rights, and rule of law.

-After the outbreak of the 2022 Russian invasion in Ukraine, Sandu signed on 3 March 2022 the application for EU membership, together with Igor Grosu, the President of Moldovan Parliament and Natalia Gavrilița, the Prime Minister of Moldova.
-This came on the same day (and for the same reasons) that the country of Georgia also formally began its journey to join the EU when Prime Minister of Georgia Irakli Garibashvili signed Georgia's application for EU membership.
+After the outbreak of the 2022 Russian invasion in Ukraine, Sandu signed the application for EU membership on 3 March 2022, together with Igor Grosu, the president of the Moldovan parliament, and Natalia Gavrilița, the country's prime minister.

+Sandu actively campaigned for the 'Yes' vote supporting European integration in the 2024 Moldovan European Union membership constitutional referendum held on the same day as the first round of the 2024 presidential election on 20 October, which won by a narrow margin.
+Sandu attributed the result to an "unprecedented assault on our country's freedom and democracy" following allegations of interference by "criminal groups" and pro-Russian interests.

 Romania

 Romanian President Klaus Iohannis became the first foreign leader to visit Sandu in Moldova, arriving on 29 December.
 As part of the Moldovan–Romanian collaboration during the COVID-19 pandemic, Iohannis promised that Romania would aid Moldova with medicines, medical and sanitary protection equipment and 200,000 vaccine units.
 When going to Paris, in a stopover in Bucharest, she met with the Prime Minister of Romania, Florin Cîțu.

-Furthermore, when asked about how she would vote in case there was a referendum on the unification of Romania and Moldova, Sandu replied that she would personally vote "yes".
+Furthermore, when asked about how she would vote in case there was a referendum on the unification of Moldova and Romania, Sandu replied that she would personally vote "yes".